Elarionitis/Elarionitis/README.md

 ---

 ## About
 I'm a second-year CS undergrad who genuinely enjoys the process of figuring out how things work - even when that means debugging at 2 AM.
-My interests span ML/AI, full-stack development, cloud infrastructure, and DSA.
+My interests span full-stack development, ML/AI, cloud infrastructure, DSA, and competitive programming.
 I'm an open-source contributor in progress and love turning rough ideas into software that's actually useful to people.

 > *"If you lie to the compiler, it will get its revenge."*